AndreasHeger/CGATReport/doc/Introduction.rst

 First steps
 ***********

-To get running quickly, use the the :file:`sphinxreport-quickstart.py`` to create a skeleton project in the directory ``newproject``::
+To get running quickly, use the the :file:`sphinxreport-quickstart`` to create a skeleton project in the directory ``newproject``::

-   sphinxreport-quickstart.py -d newproject
+   sphinxreport-quickstart -d newproject

 Enter ``newproject`` and build the skeleton report::